‘Nothing to applaud here’: Critics say Bombardier must do more on pay

 Read more: Bombardier delays most executive pay hikes amid rise in public anger

-The statements came as Alain Bellemare, Bombardier’s chief executive, made the rounds of French media outlets Monday morning to express regret for the way the company handled the matter.
-He said the company’s compensation policy has nevertheless been “an essential tool” allowing him to recruit some of the world’s top executives to join his team.
+The statements came as Alain Bellemare, Bombardier's chief executive, made the rounds of French media outlets Monday morning to express regret for the way the company handled the matter.
+He said the company's compensation policy has nevertheless been "an essential tool" allowing him to recruit some of the world's top talent to join his team.

-“Quebeckers are proud of Bombardier and we let them down,” Mr. Bellemare told the TVA Network.
-“We hope we can move on to the next step and to continue to build a close relationship with Quebeckers.”
+"We are doing a mea culpa on the way we communicated this; we should have spoken more quickly to the population," Mr. Bellemare told the TVA Network.

+"I think at a certain point, we have to recognize what happened.
+We [also] have to understand why compensation policies are built the way they are if we want to keep our head offices strong in Montreal.
+And let's work together to create jobs in the long term knowing the company is going through a recovery period but we have a good plan to get through it."

 Bombardier sparked widespread indignation in Quebec with a plan filed with regulators last Wednesday to increase 2016 compensation for its senior executives by nearly 50 per cent to a total of $32.6-million (U.S.) It was the most the company has collectively paid senior management in at least three years.